Custom domains

 CNAME register.furrycon.org → custom.midsummer.cloud

-Step 3 — Persistent Volume for Let’s Encrypt Certificates
+Step 3 — Shared Volumes for Certificates and the ACME Webroot

 kustomize/resources/custom-domains-pvc.yaml (or equivalent Helm values)